webrecorder/browsertrix-crawler/README.md

                                                            [number] [default: 0]
       --limit                               Limit crawl to this number of pages [number] [default: 0]
-      --timeout                             Timeout for each page to load (in se conds)        [number] [default: 90]
+      --pageLoadTimeout, --timeout          Timeout for each page to load (in se conds)        [number] [default: 90]
       --scopeType                           A predefined scope of the crawl.
-For more customization, use 'custom' and
+For more customization, use 'custom' an
-                                             set scopeIncludeRx regexes
-  [string] [choices: "page", "page-spa", "prefix", "host", "domain", "any", "cus
+                                            d set scopeIncludeRx regexes [string] [choices: "page", "page-spa", "prefix", "host", "domain", "any", "cus tom"]
-                                                                           tom"]
       --scopeIncludeRx, --include           Regex of page URLs that should be in